-Family Sessions in the Summer Holidays
+Grow Family Events in the School Holidays

 Do you and your kids love being creative and exploring outdoors?
 These sessions promise to be lots of fun and give your kids a chance to let their imaginations run wild in the woods!

 “Perfect afternoon, thank you.
 My nine year old is still in the garden with her stick and the potato peeler perfecting her stick.
 Looking forward to the next one.
 Thank you for your hard work organising the event.
 Two hours whizzed by!
 They’ve been whittling sticks all week!”

 “Just wanted to say how much my daughter enjoyed the Superheroes session of Grow.
 She was gutted to leave early & keeps asking what Dr Concrete might’ve done when he turned up!
 We were at Longshaw today & she was worried that some tree stumps we saw were the evil work of Doc C!”

 Growtheatre had a brilliant Summer with Sheffield Libraries exploring the great Outer Space across 5 different libraries!
 We travelled in our Rocket Ships to visit the Aliens that Love Underpants and we journeyed to learn all about the constellations and planets!

 We loved meeting all the astronauts and astronomers that came to the workshops and we are very grateful to have been involved with Sheffield Libraries!

 Growtheatre had a fabulous time taking part in Children’s University, Festival of Fun this year.
 We hosted workshops at 4 different parks in Sheffield and we had wonderful adventures tracking down the mysterious Giant Footprint.

 Playing the Archive team and Growtheatre work in partnership in project to highlight traditional games for 21st Century audiences.